unitreerobotics/unitree_ros_to_real/README.md

-Packages Version: v3.2.1
+Packages Version: v3.4.0

 # Introduction
 This package can send control command to real robot from ROS.
 You can do low-level control(namely control all joints on robot) and high-level control(namely control the walking direction and speed of robot).

-This version is suitable for unitree_legged_sdk v3.2 and v3.1, namely A1 and Aliengo robot.
-Currently, all the A1 and Aliengo use v3.2.
-If your Aliengo is really old, then it may use v3.1.
+This version is suitable for unitree_legged_sdk v3.4, namely Go1 robot.
-As for Go1, please use the v3.4 release version of this package and unitree_legged_sdk v3.4.
+As for Aliengo or A1, please use the v3.2 release version of this package and unitree_legged_sdk v3.2.

 ## Packages: